Monday, May 16, 2016

 2. If you aren't able to test your soil, then pay attention to your plants to see what they need.
 If the leaves on your plants are yellow and unhealthy, select a fertilizer with a high nitrogen count (21-3-3).
 Be aware, if a plant has too much nitrogen, it won't produce flowers.
 If you want to produce more flowers or fruit, choose a fertilizer with more phosphorus.
 Note: purplish leaves usually indicate a deficiency in phosphorus.

-4. There are also fertilizers for specific plants.
-Always follow the labels on the packaging when fertilizing plants.
+4. There are also fertilizers for specifc plants.
+Always follow the labels on the packaging when fertilizing your plants.